Skip to content

 • Open the terminal window and type in npm install.
 This will install all the dependencies listed in the package.json file and will create a folder node_modules where all these dependencies will be installed.

-• If everything is set-up nice, you should be able to start by running npm run emulators and npm run dev in two separate tabs of the terminal.
-The first command will start the emulators.
-It also displays the links to the UI, to help you understand what’s happening in the backend when using the application.
+• If everything is set-up nice, you should be able to start by running npm run dev in the terminal.
+The command would simultaneously start the firebase emulators and dev server for the website.

 The skeleton code of the application is designed to foster your knowledge on using serverless services and reactivity.
 This assignment can be considered as Assignment 2 on steroids.
-It uses Astro which allows you use components from different JS frameworks.
-Also provides flexibility of play between CSR and SSR.
+It uses Vite which provides a fast development environment and supports modern JavaScript frameworks like React.
+It also offers excellent flexibility for working with client-side rendering (CSR) and integration with serverless backends.
 Firebase is being used to provide a serverless datastore that your application interacts with.
-Furthermore, the assignment also has an emulator that allows you to develop and test your application connected with Firebase locally [including the Auth and Firestore], instead of affecting your Live Firebase account.
-With the end of this assignment you should have a good knowledge of how to convert a static-project to a dynamic project using one of the most in-demand serverless service.
+Furthermore, the assignment includes a Firebase emulator that allows you to develop and test your application locally, covering both Auth and Firestore without affecting your live Firebase project.
+By the end of this assignment, you should have a solid understanding of how to convert a static project into a dynamic, reactive one using one of the most in-demand serverless platforms.

 Before running the project please make sure that you have installed all the dependencies mentioned in the step Installing required packages.
-Start the project by typing npm run emulators in a tab of the terminal, then npm run dev in a different tab and open the URL in a browser.
+Start the project by typing npm run dev in a tab of the terminal, which would simultaneously start the firebase emulators and dev server for the website.
+Open the URL for website in the browser and start working on the assignment.

-When you browse the link, it should take you to the Signin Page that will show you a Sign In and Create Account buttons.
-Explore the app by navigating to the various tabs to get a understanding about the features of the application.
+When you browse the link, it should take you to the Sign In page that will show you Sign In and Create Account buttons.
+Explore the app by navigating through the various tabs after creating an account/signing in to see the expense of a particular user.

 Your code must function identically to the fully functional application.